srmadscience/srmadscience/README.md

 * [redis-charglt](https://github.com/srmadscience/redis-charglt) REDIS implementation of ChargLT
 * [mongodb-charglt](https://github.com/srmadscience/mongodb-charglt) Mongo implementation of Charglt
 * [postgres-charglt](https://github.com/srmadscience/postgres-charglt) Postgres implementation of Charglt

-## JDBCWizard

-When I moved back to Ireland from America I wrote and sold a product called "OrindaBuild", subsequently renamed "JDBCWizard".
-It looks at stored procedure definitions in an Oracle database, and writes all the Java code needed to run them.
-This isn't benign or simple, as Oracle's JDBC implementation allows you to pass multiple different kinds of complex objects back and forth, but the resulting API is a nightmare.
-Which is why I automated it.
-While I sold the product to some well known businesses, I eventually moved on to other things.

-Below are some JDBCWizard related examples.
-The real code is (obviously) in a private repo.

-* [jdbcwizard-pub](https://github.com/srmadscience/jdbcwizard-pub) Public utility library for JDBCWizard.
-This code contains useful functionality for working with Oracle, JDBC and PL/SQL
-* [jdbcwizard-dbhell](https://github.com/srmadscience/jdbcwizard-dbhell) This is a set of Oracle schemas designed to fully exercise what is syntacticly possible JDBCWizard can generate Java code to run all the examples here.
-* [jdbcwizard-test-code](https://github.com/srmadscience/jdbcwizard-test-code) Examples of code generated to test JDBCWizard.
-* [jdbcwizard-demo-code](https://github.com/srmadscience/jdbcwizard-demo-code) Examples of code generated for the built in demo.

 ## Home IOT